 Data management syntax files

-Here are some syntax files which will show you how to perform some common data management tasks, e.g., merging two files, matching information of respondent and their partner etc, using Understanding Society data files
+These syntax files show you how to perform some common data management tasks, e.g., merging two files, matching information of respondent and their partner etc, using Understanding Society data files.

 Distributing household level information to the individual level